-Before the scan, a healthcare professional may inject a chemical substance called gadolinium through an intravenous line into a vein in a person’s hand or arm.
+Before the scan, a healthcare professional may inject a chemical contrast dye, called gadolinium, through an intravenous line into a vein in the person’s hand or arm.
 This improves the quality and accuracy of the images.

 An MRI machine is a long, narrow tube.
-The individual will lie down on a table that slides into the tube.
+The person lies on a table that slides into the tube.
 A technician will monitor the examination process from a separate room.

-During the scan, the internal part of the magnet produces loud, repetitive noises, such as tapping and thumping.
-The technician may provide earplugs or music to help with blocking out the noise.
+During the scan, the inside of the machine makes loud, repetitive noises, such as tapping and thumping.
+The technician may provide earplugs or music to help block out the noise.